github/opensource.guide/overviews/issues/index.md

 <a id="filtering" title="Milestones, Labels &amp; Assignees" class="toc-item"></a>

 ## Milestones, Labels & Assignees

-    Micah: Can someone point me to something to work on?
-I just finished up my last project and I'm not sure where to start.
-    Ryan: Yeah!
-Definitely, why don't you check out issues labeled bug without an assignee.
-Any of those would be great to fix.
-    Micah: Awesome!

 Once you've collected a lot of issues, you may find it hard to find the ones you care about. **Milestones**, **labels**, and **assignees** are great features to filter and categorize issues.